Code-Institute-Submissions/johnnyferns14-javascript-milestone-project-2/README.md

 ### Known Bugs

 -   Due to limited functionality of the api, the user will need to enter the IATA code or Country Code in the From & To inputs and the currency code (in caps) in the currency input.
 Please refer to this [website](https://www.nationsonline.org/oneworld/country_code_list.htm) for the list of country codes.
-- The api shows direct flights between most countries.
+- The api shows only direct flights between major airports of the world.

 ## Deployment